rynnan/tg-to-masto/README.md

 Supports independent control over new post mirroring and historical backlog drip.

 This started as a personal tool.
 To speed up implementation, portions were generated with assistance from Claude AI.
-The bot runs with full user access (userbot).
-I plan to revisit that concept in the next release.
+The bot runs with full user access (userbot) which is required for edit and deletion notifications.
 Please be aware of possible TOS issues.

 Enjoy.